lucky123485/postgreSQL/README.md

 DELETE 1
 company=#
 ```
-**DELETE FROM employee:** Specifies that you want to delete data from the "employee" table.
+**DELETE FROM employee**: Specifies that you want to delete data from the "employee" table.

-**WHERE id=1:** Acts as a condition.
-It says, "Delete the rows where the value in the 'id' column is equal to 1."
+**WHERE id=1**: Acts as a condition.
+It says, "Delete the rows where the value in the 'id' column is equal to 1.

 **WHERE Clause**-it is used to provide conditions in SELECT, UPDATE, and DELETE statements to filter rows based on a specified condition.
 ```